bjf/kteam-tools/cranky/docs/misc/custom-kernel-ppa.md

 ### Clone kernel repository

-Use cranky-clone to clone the repositories required to build the kernel.
+Use cranky clone to clone the repositories required to build the kernel.
 We will keep using a "disco" release as an example.
 ```
 $ mkdir -p canonical/kernel/ubuntu
 $ cd canonical/kernel/ubuntu
-$ cranky-clone disco:linux
+$ cranky clone disco:linux
 ```

 If the command completes successfully you should be able to see the following